IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 ## Benefits 🚀

 - Automatic deployment of the whole platform where you don't need to take care about almost any prerequisites
-- Common Global CA used to sign all certificates, so there is only one certificate you need to trust in you local machine to trust all URLs of the whole platform
+- OCP Ingress certificate is used for Routes so there is only one certificate you need to trust in you local machine to trust all URLs of the whole platform
 - Trusted certificate in browser also enable you to save passwords
 - Wherever possible a common admin user *cpadmin* with adjustable password is used, so you don't need to remember multiple credentials when you want to access the platform (convenience also comes with responsibility - so you don't want to expose your platform to whole world)
 - The whole platform is running on containers, so you don't need to manually prepare anything on traditional VMs and take care of them including required prerequisites